andrewtrader868/andrewtrader868/README.md

 GitHub: [@andrewchan868](https://github.com/andrewchan868)
 ---
-This repo is  storing  all work related trading repo
+This acct is for work related trading repo